November

 Paul Slade replies: I always love to hear from relatives of the people I write about on this site, Roberta, so I'm delighted you enjoyed the piece and that you thought I did your uncle justice.
 As a PlanetSlade correspondent, you join an elite list which already includes Harry Pace's great grandson, Martin Bates' great great niece and JV Quick's great great great grand-daughter.
 Not bad.

-The Lonesome Death of Hattie Carroll, and I hope Roy took great pleasure and pride in the fact that he'd inspired such a masterpiece of a song.
+That news story of your uncle's which Broadside reproduced was Bob Dylan's biggest single influence when he wrote The Lonesome Death of Hattie Carroll, and I hope Roy took great pleasure and pride in the fact that he'd inspired such a masterpiece of a song.
 Anyone curious to read more about his role can find the details in my article.

 "My cousin Roberta Wood forwarded your article to me.
 Roy Wood is my father, and I would be happy to share information about him.
 In 1963 I was not living on the East Coast and I am sorry to say I did not know about the Hattie Carroll event.
 My father did a lot of important things in his life, but was not one to brag about himself or his accomplishments.